mk-mxp/php/contribution/documentation/generator/README.md

 Simply edit the template using IDEs and other tools like any other file.
 For our purpose of producing code, that **should be** verified and corrected by humans, templates are the best solution.

-- TODO: Extract `ItemFactory` from production code (`ItemFactory::from(): Item`)
-- TODO: Inject `ItemFactory` into Practice Exercise to mock it for testing
-- TODO: Extract common rendering pieces to trait(s)

 [exercism-problem-specifications]: https://github.com/exercism/problem-specifications/

 ## Contribution